PatSvedberg/historical_stockholm/README.md

     The social media icons were taken from [Font Awesome](https://fontawesome.com/)

     ## Inspirations:
-    * The footer HTML-code was inpired from Code Institutes ”Love Running” project.
+    * The footer HTML-code was inspired from Code Institutes ”Love Running” project.
     <br />
     <br />
     # Acknowledgments: